Epistrophy (Charlie Rouse album): Reception

-The AllMusic review by Scott Yanow stated "Although he had an extensive career, tenor saxophonist Charlie Rouse is best remembered for his decade (1960-1970) as a member of the Thelonious Monk Quartet.
-It is only right that the last time that he picked up his horn was for a Monk tribute concert.
-This historic event, originally released by Landmark and reissued with one extra selection on a 1997 32 Jazz CD, finds Rouse in prime form despite the fact that he had just seven weeks to live (before passing on from lung cancer).
-The date was special from the start, with producer Orrin Keepnews getting Rouse to say a few words to the audience about his time with Monk. ...
+The AllMusic review by Scott Yanow stated: "This historic event... finds Rouse in prime form despite the fact that he had just seven weeks to live...
+The date was special from the start, with producer Orrin Keepnews getting Rouse to say a few words to the audience about his time with Monk...
 A historic occasion that resulted in near-classic music; highly recommended".

 Duck Baker of Jazz Times wrote: "The sentimental interest of this last date... is matched by music of considerable value.
 Rouse knew his time was short, and some of his playing... is very emotional.
 Kudos to George Cables and Jessica Williams... for very fine and appropriately monastic piano work."

+The authors of The Penguin Guide to Jazz Recordings noted that Rouse "runs through the songbook... with magisterial calm," and commented: "Rouse invests each of the numbers with the kind of rhythmic slant that is inalienably bound up with Monk's legacy."